aniljain1982/AutomationFramework/README.md

 # AutomationFramework
-This is built for UI and API testing using Java, Selenium, RestAssured, TestNG, Maven and Extent report.
+This framework is built for UI and API testing using Java, Selenium, RestAssured, TestNG, Maven and Extent report.

-Note: Update chromedriver.exe under src/main/resources if browser version is changed.
+Note: Chrome browser version should be compatible with chromedriver.
+Update driver at src/main/resources folder.

 Usages:
 1. Clone this repo